haberdashPI/vscode-master-key/notes.md

 let modes change the cursor
 let modes change line numbering make config import work for both global and workspace settings

+- implement conctext selection-utilities.firstSelectionOrWord (which accounts
+  for changes in the primary selection)
+  - NOTE: this should also use `master-key.set` when available

 add to existing future plans: